 - Plan sponsors can generally combine multiple notices in a single notice.
-However, since different notices have different distribution requirements, generally a combined notice should be distributed to the broadest applicable recipient group. - These and other notices may also require distribution during the plan year to newly eligible participants or rehired participants. - Sponsors of defined contribution plans may also have other notices they must provide participants, such as diversification notices (ERISA Section 101(m), IRC Section 401(a)(35)) and quarterly or annual participant statements (ERISA Section 105(a)). - Recent IRS guidance changes several rules concerning hardship withdrawals.
-These are discussed in greater detail in our advisory, "Final Hardship Distribution Rules Are Here: Does Your 401(k) or 403(b) Plan Comply?"
-To the extent plan notices reference hardship rules, ensure that the appropriate language is updated to reflect any changes adopted by the plan. - Plans that issue a safe harbor notice should include language in the notice clearly reserving the employer's right to reduce or eliminate employer safe harbor contributions.
+However, since different notices have different distribution requirements, generally a combined notice should be distributed to the broadest applicable recipient group. - These and other notices may also require distribution during the plan year to newly eligible participants or rehired participants. - Sponsors of defined contribution plans may also have other notices they must provide participants, such as diversification notices (ERISA Section 101(m), IRC Section 401(a)(35)) and quarterly or annual participant statements (ERISA Section 105(a)). - Plans that issue a safe harbor notice should include language in the notice clearly reserving the employer's right to reduce or eliminate employer safe harbor contributions. - Recent DOL guidance may allow distribution of many annual notices through electronic means, subject to certain rules and restrictions.
+Some recordkeepers may have adopted some of these guidelines by default, so plan administrators are encouraged to contact their recordkeepers to see whether any of these electronic communications programs have been implemented.